arcus/education_modules/citizen_science/citizen_science.md

 </div>
 ***

-True or False: There are platforms available online to help you launch new citizen science projects quickly.
+True or False: There are platforms available online to help you launch new citizen science projects without having to do all of the setup work yourself.

 [(X)] TRUE
 [( )] FALSE